 Welcome to the Cotymog Shed Blog

 Colourful words along artful lines.
-Welcome to my blog, where I'll be sharing news, stories, and insights into the world of Cotymog Shed.
-Here you'll find updates straight from the studio and garden, tales from the past, and a peek into the inspiration behind my art.
+Welcome to our blog, where Mary will be sharing news, stories, and insights into the world of Cotymog Shed.
+Here you'll find updates straight from the studio and garden, tales from the past, and a peek into the inspiration behind Marys work.

 WARNING: As the editor is a bit of a muggins, ie not very techie, you may find some repetition and deviation, but little hesitation, on these pages…